 Bookmark the Binance website

 When opening certain websites, instead of fully typing in the website’s URL, people just Google the website instead for convenience sake.
 Not knowing that they could potentially land into a phishing website if they clicked on a certain advertisement link.
 People advertising phishing links on Google and other search engine sites is nothing new.

 In addition, as much as possible and unless absolutely necessary, avoid clicking on Binance links on forums, emails, and such.
 While most link may look normal, it might be leading to a phishing site.

 If you don’t like setting up bookmarks on your web browser, you could also just simply accurately type in the correct URL on your browser’s address bar.
 Just make completely sure that the URL you’re entering is actually the correct one.
 Also, an alternative is to use the launch feature on most password managers.

 Set an Anti-Phishing Code

 The Anti-Phishing Code is simple.
 You set your own personal code, so every time you login onto the Binance exchange and if you withdraw your exchange funds, you’re going to receive the code you’ve entered.
 It’s just an extra precautionary step for you to know that you’re indeed logging in to the correct and legitimate Binance website.

 We suggest that you choose a code that’s quite unique to you personally, and that’s something you could personally identify.

 Use a secure and unique password

 Make sure your password is unique compared to all your other passwords online in general.
 If you have multiple accounts with the exact same password is a very bad security practice.
-If one password on one of your accounts gets leaked, then all of you accounts with the same password will be at a huge risk.
+If one password on one of your accounts gets leaked, then all of your accounts with the same password will be at a huge risk.
 Play it safe, use a unique and strong password for all your accounts online, not only on exchanges.
 Preferably, a password with 40 characters, both uppercase and lowercase characters, numbers, and symbols.

 Activate Google Authenticator